danielhollas/aiida-testing/docs/source/user_guide/mock_code.rst

     It does *not* rely on the hashing mechanism of AiiDA.

+Running continuous integration (CI) tests on your repository:

-Don't forget to add your data directory to your test data in order to make them available in CI and to other users of your plugin!
+ - Don't forget to commit changes to your data directory to make the cache available on CI
+ - Run tests on CI with ``pytest --mock-fail-on-missing`` to force a test failure when it fails when the committed cache is incomplete

-Since the ``.aiida-testing-config.yml`` is usually specific to your machine, it usually better not to commit it.
+Since the ``.aiida-testing-config.yml`` file is usually specific to your machine, there is no need to commit it.
-Tests will run fine without it, and if other developers need to change test inputs, they can easily regenerate a template for it using ``pytest --testing-config-action=generate``.
+As long as the test cache is complete, tests will run fine without it, and if other developers need to change test inputs, they can easily regenerate a template for it using ``pytest --testing-config-action=generate``.

 For further documentation on the pytest commandline options added by mock code, see: